 Out with the old and in with the new.
 Transmission fluid flushing is a service that replaces old worn-out automatic transmission fluid (ATF) with fresh new fluid to prolong the life of the transmission.
-Considering the fact that it costs $1,500 to $2,200 or more to replace a transmission or transaxle these days, the cost of a fluid flush is peanuts by comparison.
+Considering the fact that it costs $2,500 to $3,500 or more to replace a transmission or transaxle these days, the cost of a fluid flush is peanuts by comparison.

 The friction modifiers in ATF play a critical role in the operation and longevity of late-model electronic automatic transmissions.
 Friction modifiers are chemical additives in the fluid that affect how the transmission feels when it shifts gears.
 Vehicle manufacturers have specifications for the type and amount of friction modifiers that are required for their transmissions.
 The specifications differ from one make and model of vehicle to another depending on which transmission they have and the mechanical differences in the torque converters and clutch packs.
 That's why Ford, Chrysler, General Motors, Honda, Toyota, Nissan and the other OEMs have so many different ATF formulations.

-Driving conditions that increase the normal operating temperature of the fluid accelerate oxidation.
+Driving conditions that increase the normal operating temperature of the fluid will also accelerate oxidation.
 This includes things like aggressive driving, pulling a trailer, mountain driving, highway driving with increased wind resistance due to a car-top carrier, high speed driving during unusually hot weather, etc.

 Always use ATF that meets the vehicle manufacturer's requirements.
 Refer to the owners manual or dipstick for the type of fluid required.
 Using the wrong type of fluid may cause shift problems and possible transmission damage!